School of Family and Consumer Sciences

 Major in Nutrition and Foods

-Majors study the relationships between the dietary intake of whole foods versus processed foods, nutrients, dietary supplements, the health of individuals and populations, as well as health equity.
-Majors prepare for careers in medical nutrition therapy, food service administration, public health nutrition, government agencies, private practice, and consulting.
-The program also prepares majors for pursuing advanced degrees, academic research, and careers in food and wellness industries.
+Majors study the relationships between dietary patterns, including intake of whole versus processed foods, nutrient status, dietary supplements, behavior and the health of individuals and populations, as well as health equity.
+Majors prepare for careers in health promotion, clinical nutrition, food service administration, community and public health nutrition, government agencies, private practice, and consulting.
+The program also prepares majors for pursuing advanced degrees, research, and careers in food and wellness industries.
 There are three degree tracks.
-One degree track involves a nutrition and foods major accompanied by a minor.
-The second degree track is the dietetics concentration, which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and fulfills didactic requirements for Texas licensing.
-Graduates of this track who complete all ACEND requirements will receive a Verification Statement and are qualified to apply for post-graduate dietetic internships in pursuit of Registered Dietitian certification.
+The first degree track requires the nutrition and foods major with a minor of the students choice.
+The second degree track, the dietetics concentration, is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and fulfills didactic requirements for licensing.
+Graduates of this track who complete all ACEND requirements will receive a Verification Statement and are qualified to apply for post-graduate dietetic internships in pursuit of Registered Dietitian Nutritionist certification.
 The third track is for students pursuing the Texas Teacher Certification Requirements.
 See note below regarding background checks for this option.

 Note: Admittance to the Child Development Center and Texas Teacher Certification Program